-- A. Permanent employees employed by departments with multiple shift operations may be permitted to exchange hours of work with other employees in the same classification or level (determined by the supervisor), performing the same type of duties in the same work areas, provided: - 1.
-The employees make a written request to their supervisor(s) at least twenty-four (24) hours prior to the exchange; - 2.
-The supervisor(s) approve the exchange; and
+A. Permanent employees employed by departments with multiple shift operations may be permitted to exchange hours of work with other employees in the same classification or level (determined by the supervisor), performing the same type of duties in the same work areas, provided:

-- 3. The employees exchanging time off shall not be entitled to any additional compensation (e.g., overtime or overtime meals, holiday credit/pay, shift differential), which they would not have otherwise received. - B. Each employee shall be responsible for the coverage of the work assignment he/she accepts.
-If the employee who exchanges with another employee fails to report for duty for the exchange, he/she shall be subject to repaying the actual time (hour-for-hour) of filling in behind the assignment.
+- 1. The employees make a written request to the employee's supervisor(s) at least twenty-four (24) hours prior to the exchange: - 2.
+The supervisor(s) approve the exchange; and - 3.
+The employees exchanging time off shall not be entitled to any additional compensation (e.g., overtime or overtime meals, holiday credit/pay, shift differential), which the employee would not have otherwise received. - B. Each employee shall be responsible for the coverage of the work assignment the employee accepts.
+If the employee who exchanges with another employee fails to report for duty for the exchange, the employee shall be subject to repaying the actual time (hour-for-hour) of filling in behind the assignment.
 The State shall first use accrued time credits for the repayment; then use "accounts receivable" should time credits be insufficient for the repayment.
-In the event the employee fails to report for duty because of illness or injury, he/she may be required to provide medical verification in accordance with section 8.2 of this Contract. - C. An employee who fails to report for duty for the exchange and has not provided a medical verification of illness as described, shall not be allowed to participate in an exchange for one hundred-eighty (180) calendar days from the date of the missed exchange. - D. All exchanges must occur within thirty (30) days from the initial exchange. - E. Probationary employees are excluded from participating in exchanges of time off. - F. Double shifts will be permitted, consistent with departmental practices. - G. If an exchange is denied, the supervisor denying the exchange shall state the reason for the denial upon written request by the employee. - H. This section is not subject to the grievance and arbitration procedure of this Contract.
+In the event the employee fails to report for duty because of illness or injury, the employee may be required to provide medical verification in accordance with section 8.2 of this Contract. - C. An employee who fails to report for duty for the exchange and has not provided a medical verification of illness as described, shall not be allowed to participate in an exchange for one hundred-eighty (180) calendar days from the date of the missed exchange. - D. All exchanges must occur during the same pay period. - E. Probationary employees are excluded from participating in exchanges of time off. - F. No exchange shall result in an employee working double shifts. - G. If an exchange is denied, the supervisor denying the exchange shall state the reason for the denial upon written request by the employee. - H. This section is not subject to the grievance and arbitration procedure of this Contract.